ANINDASAU/LLMEngg_7-ReAct-Agent-with-Custom-Tools/README.md

 # ReAct Agent with Custom Tools

-A small LangGraph project that demonstrates a ReAct agent using a local Ollama model, three custom tools, and conversation memory.
+A LangGraph project that demonstrates a ReAct agent using a local Ollama model, three custom tools, and conversation memory.

 The agent receives a user question, decides whether a tool is needed, executes the selected tool when necessary, observes the result, and returns a final answer.
 The interactive program prints this process so the ReAct loop is visible during a demonstration.